hencolesc/hencolesc/README.md

 - 👋 Hi, I’m @hencolesc, a experienced Java | Kotlin Developer with experience building web applications using mainly JBoss and Spring
 - alongside IBM proprietary tools like IBM Integration Bus, IBM API Connect, IBM Message Queue and IBM Connect Direct for the backend part.
-- About the frontend part, I have experience with legacy tools like JSF using PrimeFaces, Omnifaces and Richfaces and new tools like Vue.js using javascript, typescript, ECMAScript 6 using the linter from Airbnb eslint-config-airbnb.
+- About the frontend part, I have experience with legacy tools like JSF using PrimeFaces, Omnifaces and Richfaces and new tools like Vue.js using ElementUI component package, javascript, typescript, ECMAScript 6 using the linter from Airbnb eslint-config-airbnb.

 - Additional information about my experiences is described in my resume found in this repository or my linkedin profile.

 - 👀 I’m interested in learn new things related to web development growing up professionaly as a fullstack backend heavy developer.